CPVazquez/CS6343Linear/Workflows/WF2/Components/C5/README.md

 ## Description

-This component recieves restocking orders sent to the workflow manager.
-The restock orders follow the format of the restock-order.shema.json file in the shema folder.
-The component also scans the database every 5 minutes to check for items that might need to be restocked.
+This component checks the store's stock to ensure that a pizza-order request can be filled.
+If there is insufficient stock for one or more items, then this component performs a restock for the insufficient items.
+As a secondary function, this component scans the database at the end of every day to check for items that might need to be restocked.

 ## Setup